-The University shall discipline or discharge an administrator who has served as a member of the bargaining unit for four (4) or more consecutive years for reasons of dishonesty, insubordination or conduct unbecoming an administrator of the University only with just cause.
+The University shall discipline or discharge an administrator who has served as a member of the bargaining unit for four (4) or more consecutive years for reasons of dishonesty, insubordination, dereliction or willful neglect of duties or conduct unbecoming an administrator of the University only with just cause.
 Discipline which results in suspension or termination pursuant to this subsection shall be subject to the provisions of Article XI.